hcederna/road-trip-optimization/README.md

 # Enter your Google Maps API key
 GOOGLE_MAPS_API_KEY = "Paste Your API Key Here"
 ```
-7. Ensure you pasted your API key between the ""s
+7. Ensure you pasted your API key between the " "
 8. Save this file as `config.py` in the road-trip-optimization directory on your Desktop

 ### Run the program
 You are now ready to optimize your road trip!

-Go to the terminal window where you activated your road-trip-optimization environment and run:
+Go to the terminal window where you activated your road-trip environment and run:

 ```
 jupyter notebook